 So you’ve decided to homeschool.
 Or maybe you’re still on the fence.
 And that’s ok!
-Or, just maybe, you’ve been at this crazy thing called homeschooling for a while now, but are completely stumped as to how to reach one or more of your kids.
+Or, just maybe, you’ve been at this crazy thing called homeschooling for a while now, but are completely stumped as to how to figure out your child’s learning style.

 I’ve been there.
 Believe me, we all have.